plvhx/dependency-injection/README.md

 ```
   - can resolve class dependency that placed only on constructor (autowiring)
   - binding concrete dependency into unresolved abstract, either closure or class name.
+  - Can resolve concrete implementation on typehinted interface on constructor method.
 ```

 Setter injection and method injection not yet implemented.